lyteword/chspurgeon-tod/volume-6/psalm-122.md

 **Verse 7.** *Thy walls.*

-1\.Enquire why the church needs walls.
+1\.
+Enquire why the church needs walls.

-2\.Enquire what are the walls of a church.
+2\.
+Enquire what are the walls of a church.

-3\.Enquire on which side of them we are.
+3\.
+Enquire on which side of them we are.

 **Verse 7.** The church a palace.

-1\.Intended for the great King.
+1\.
+Intended for the great King.

-2\.Inhabited by the royal family.
+2\.
+Inhabited by the royal family.

-3\.Adorned with regal splendour.
+3\.
+Adorned with regal splendour.

-4\.Guarded by special power.
+4\.
+Guarded by special power.

-5\.Known as the court of the blessed and only potentate.
+5\.
+Known as the court of the blessed and only potentate.

 **Verses 8-9.** Two great principles are here laid down why we should pray for the church,

-1\.Love to the brethren: "For my brethren and companions' sakes."
+1\.
+Love to the brethren: "For my brethren and companions' sakes."

-2\.Love to God: "Because of the house of the Lord our God I will seek thy good." *N. M`michael.*
+2\.
+Love to God: "Because of the house of the Lord our God I will seek thy good." *N. M`michael.*

 **Verse 9.** *I will seek thy good.*

-1\.By prayer for the church.
+1\.
+By prayer for the church.

-2\.By service in the church.
+2\.
+By service in the church.

-3\.By bringing others to attend.
+3\.
+By bringing others to attend.

-4\.By keeping the peace.
+4\.
+By keeping the peace.

-5\.By living so as to commend religion.
+5\.
+By living so as to commend religion.

 ## Works Upon The Hundred And Twenty-Second Psalm